 Michael A. Frohman, MD, PhD

-MSTP Program Co-Director
+MSTP Program Director

 Email: michael.frohman@stonybrook.edu

-Distinguished Professor Michael Frohman has directed the MSTP for the past 17 years.
-Dr. Frohman graduated from the U. Pennsylvania MSTP in 1985 with an MD and a PhD in Immunology, was a postdoctoral fellow at UCSF, and joined the Pharmacology Dept at SBU in 1992.
+Distinguished Professor Michael Frohman has directed the MSTP for the past 17+ years.
+Dr. Frohman graduated from the U. Pennsylvania MSTP in 1985 with an MD and a PhD in Immunology, was a postdoctoral fellow at UCSF, and joined the Pharmacology Dept. at SBU in 1992.
 His research interests center on signal transduction; disease models include diabetes, thrombosis, fertility, cancer and immune responses.
 Dr. Frohman’s research group has authored or co-authored more than 180 papers, chapters, and reviews, including recent ones in Nature Cell Biology, Molecular Cell, Developmental Cell, Science Signaling, and Science.
 Dr. Frohman has trained more than 50 undergraduate students, graduate students and fellows; 6 undergraduates, 2 graduate students and a postdoctoral fellow and a research assistant professor are in training at present in his lab, in addition to a technician.
 Dr. Frohman is also the Chair of Pharmacology.

-MSTP Co-Director
+MSTP Administrator

 Email: markus.seeliger@stonybrook.edu